Searching Our Senses: The Future of Search Engines

 But in the not too distant future, we certainly won't be limited to the yellow-page-type indexing that we have now.
 Certainly the present indexing is superior to a phone book, but we have so many other ways of referencing information.

 What new ways will we index and reference information?
-Well we don't just see words with our eyes; what about colors, light intensities, and shapes?
-What if I don't know the word for a shape? (dodecahedron?)
-We could search for similar shapes, colors, etc., using a graphical search engine.
+Well we don't just see words with our eyes;

 What about the other sensory data references?